Sharing care of your children as restrictions change: when you are divorced or separated

 Formal childcare is still taking place, with restrictions, and the Government has said that informal childcare in your home can continue.
 So, for example, grandparents can continue to look after children

 If you are struggling to look after your children at home, talk to Children 1st Parentline for support.

 The First Minister has made it clear that if families need to take their children to get essential shopping to keep them safe, they can.
 Across the country local communities are coming together to offer support - getting help with shopping, or other errands may ease the pressure on you.
 Reach out for safe ways of getting support, wherever you can.

 Remember what is important

 The most important thing right now is that your children feel loved, calm and safe.
-There is lots of pressure on social media right now, about teaching your children, learning new skills, or improving your house.
-Nobody expects you to be a teacher, keep a perfect home and be the employee of the month.
+Nobody expects you to keep a perfect home and be the employee of the month.
 Don’t try and keep up with what everybody else is doing, do what works for you and your family.

-Remember Parentline can provide practical and emotional support to help you cope through coronavirus as a single parent.
+Remember Children 1st Parentline can provide practical and emotional support to help you cope through coronavirus as a single parent.